Home / Careers / Long Beach

 FAQs

-1. Do I need a car to work in Long Beach as a Chef?
+1. Do I need a culinary degree to work in Long Beach?

 Data Sources: Bureau of Labor Statistics (OEWS May 2024), CA State Board, Bureau of Economic Analysis (RPP 2024), Redfin Market Data